-- The teachers of these courses must have the appropriate certification(s) to teach the course(s) offered. - The textbook, the district performance standards, and the grading policy are the same as for the high school course. - These courses must be Level II or above as outlined in the Florida Course Code Directory. - Middle school dual enrollment students must adhere to the high school attendance requirements for receiving credit. - In order to receive high school credit, the student must earn a final grade of an "A," "B," or "C." - Students will be limited to the transfer of no more than four high school academic whole, not half, credits and four career and technical elective whole, not half, credits earned prior to entry into the ninth grade. - Students who earn credit through middle school dual enrollment in high school courses shall meet requirements toward promotion to the next grade level and toward high school graduation. - If a student does not earn an average course grade of a "C" or higher by the time of the progress report at the midpoint of the second, third, or fourth nine weeks, then the student shall be scheduled into the appropriate middle school level course, and the average course grade earned in the high school level course shall apply toward the middle school level course grade with the weight of one letter grade higher.
+- The teachers of these courses must have the appropriate certification(s) to teach the course(s) offered. - The textbook, the district performance standards, and the grading policy are the same as for the high school course. - These courses must be Level II or above as outlined in the Florida Course Code Directory. - In order to receive high school credit, the student must earn a final grade of an "A," "B," or "C." - Students will be limited to the transfer of no more than four high school academic whole, not half, credits and four career and technical elective whole, not half, credits earned prior to entry into the ninth grade. - Students who earn credit through middle school dual enrollment in high school courses shall meet requirements toward promotion to the next grade level and toward high school graduation.

+- If a student does not earn an average course grade of a "C" or higher by the time of the progress report at the midpoint of the second, third, or fourth nine weeks, then the student shall be scheduled into the appropriate middle school level course, and the average course grade earned in the high school level course shall apply toward the middle school level course grade with the weight of one letter grade higher.
 To accomplish this task, the teacher of the appropriate middle school level course in which the student is rescheduled shall augment the student's nine weeks average by ten (10) percentage points. - The student's transcript shall include grades for all middle school dual enrollment in high school courses, and these course grades shall be used to calculate their high school grade point average and class rank

-N. Home Education
+O. Home Education